The Virginia judicial system and courts are designed to resolve criminal, civil, juvenile, domestic, family law, traffic cases, and estate issues.

 Grand Juries and Felony Cases

-In felony cases, an indictment is handed down from a grand jury which is separate and distinct from a jury that presides over a criminal or civil jury trial.
-A grand jury is made up of persons at least 18 years old, who resided in the Commonwealth for at least a year; and had been in the jurisdiction they are called for jury duty for at least six months preceding their service.
+In felony cases, an indictment is handed down from a grand jury, which is separate and distinct from a jury that presides over a criminal or civil jury trial.
+A grand jury is made up of persons at least 18 years old, who have resided in the Commonwealth for at least a year, and who have been in the jurisdiction.
+They are called for jury duty for at least six months preceding their service.

 Ashwell & Ashwell, PLLC, can guide you through the state and federal court process and assist you through the numerous options the Court system provides litigants.